siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

     LIMIT 1;
     ```

 7. (Bonus +3 points) Add a new command, `comparison` that counts records by response code before and after a specific timestamp.
+The timstamp is given as a command-line argument.
     * *Optional*: Complete `TODO 16a`, `TODO 16b`, and `TODO 16c` or `TODO 16d`

+    * Option 1: Use a SQL query to join two views.

-    The timstamp is given as a command-line argument.
-You can do that by first creating two Dataframes by filtering the input twice.
+    * OPtion 2: Create two Dataframes by filtering the input twice.
 For each Dataframe, you can count the records by response code as done in the operation `count-by-code`.
 Finally, you can join the results of the two Dataframes by code to place them side-by-side in one Dataset.
 The join method may look like the following line:

       ```scala
       countsBefore.join(countsAfter, "response")
       ```

       which joins two dataframes, namely, `countsBefore` and `countsAfter`, using the common key `response`.

+      Hint: By default, the name of the column that results from the `count` function is named `count`.
+You can rename this column in each Datafame separately using the method `withColumnRenamed`, for example, for the count-before dataframe, the stament will be `withColumnRenamed("count", "count_before")`.

+    A sample output is given below.

     ```text
     Comparison of the number of lines per code before and after 807295758 on file `nasa_19950801.tsv` Code,CountBefore,CountAfter